zulki21/rail-nl/README.md

 ### Prerequisites

-To run the following code some dependencies are needed these can be found in `requirements.txt`.
+To run the following code some dependencies are needed.
+These can be found in `requirements.txt`.
 They can be installed using the following command:

 ```
 pip install -r requirements.txt